-My first “bright spot” at Holy City CrossFit was being part of a community again, and being able to get back to the level I was when I stopped a year ago!
+My first “bright spot” at Holy City was just being part of the community again, and being able to get back to the level I was when I stopped a year ago!
 I thought I would have a hard time jumping back into it, but I was surprised with what my body was able to do.

 Now I am working on honing in on my nutrition.
 I have counted macros in the past and noticed a huge improvement with my workouts and overall health.
 I have always heard how important nutrition is, and after seeing the results, I 100% believe it’s true.